ericsilberstein1/learn-nanochat/readme.md

 #### Challenge 24
 Train on 2 GPUs for a few hours.

+#### Challenge 25
+Do a complete pretrain of the d20 model using the same specs as in his `speedrun.sh`.

 #### Future potential challenges, things to look up, questions, and todo
 * Evaluate the tokenizer similar to `scripts/tok_eval.py`.